 - Information regarding required training will be included in the offer letter for employment; training (e.g. Injury & Illness Prevention Training) does not need to be completed in order for students to submit an application.

 - Not all courses listed in the preferences section will require a Teaching Assistant, Reader or Tutor.
 Need is based on course enrollment.
 We recommend that you reach out to the instructors directly if you are interested in working as a Teaching Assistant, Reader or Tutor for their course.

-To be eligible for employment as an ASE, you must be available to work and physically present on campus from the first day of the quarter through the eGrades submission deadline.
-Fall 2022 ASEs are expected to be physically present on campus from September 19th - December 13th, 2022.
+To be eligible for employment as an ASE, you must be available to work and be physically present on campus from the first day of the quarter through the eGrades submission deadline.

 Positions are very competitive and not all applicants will be offered a position.
 Only the NE Student Affairs Office can extend an official offer of employment.